Qarik-Group/cf-pancake/README.md

   }
 ```

-There are two usage modes - within the app container before startup (`cf-pancakes exports`); or from your local machine (`cf-pancakes set-env`).
+There are two usage modes - within the app container before startup (`cf-pancake exports`); or from your local machine (`cf-pancake set-env`).

 If you bundle the linux64 version of `cf-pancake` into your application, you can run it during startup to setup environment variables.

-`cf-pancakes exports` returns bash `export` commands to setup flatten variables.
+`cf-pancake exports` returns bash `export` commands to setup flatten variables.

 The output would look like:

 ```
-$ cf-pancakes e
+$ cf-pancake e
 export POSTGRESQL93_URI='postgres://ldo5vforrkoplrfb:2xmfoewk1ggtrm8y@10.10.2.7:49169/wybjfszhcd9xmbp1'
 export POSTGRESQL93_HOSTNAME='10.10.2.7'
 export POSTGRESQL93_PORT='49169'